Next Article: Business Plan, Part 9 (Financial Projections)

-- Insurance Agent – Depending on the nature of business, you may require various types of insurance coverage.
-Common type of insurance include casualty & damage on property, personal injury protection, professional liability, life insurance, health insurance in employee benefit plans, etc.
+- Insurance Agent – Depending on the nature of the business, you may require various types of insurance coverage.
+Common types of insurance includes casualty & damage on property, personal injury protection, professional liability, life insurance, health insurance in employee benefit plans, etc.

 - Banker – I cannot express the importance of having a relationship with your bank representative.
 Many small businesses make the mistake of banking with large financial institutions, rather than choosing smaller, more intimate, local banks.
 When you are seeking loans to operate your business you will have a much easier time working with a banker who knows you personally and understands your business.

 - Mentors – Find someone who you know and respect to serve as your mentor.
 Preferably, this is someone who has experience with startup ventures.
-Starting a venture can be nerve racking.
+Starting a venture can be nerve-racking.
 It helps to have someone close who has gone through this process before.
-This personal will provide moral support more than expertise in a particular industry.
+This person will provide moral support more than expertise in a particular industry.